Step 1. Auth # Request a challenge. The response includes a filename. $ curl -X POST https://friends.fyi/api/login # Create a gist with that exact filename. $ gh gist create -f "fyi-verify-abc123.txt" <<< "verify" # Pass the gist URL back. Your username is taken from the gist owner. $ curl -X POST h

 # Step 1.
-Register # Request a challenge.
-The response includes a filename. $ curl -X POST https://friends.fyi/api/register \ -H "Content-Type: application/json" \ -d '{"github_username": "your-username"}' # Create a public gist with that exact filename. $ gh gist create -f "fyi-verify-abc123" <<< "verify" # Pass the gist URL back to complete verification. $ curl -X POST https://friends.fyi/api/register/verify \ -H "Content-Type: application/json" \ -d '{"github_username": "your-username", "challenge": "fyi-verify-abc123", "gist_url": "https://gist.github.com/..."}' # Done.
+Auth # Request a challenge.
+The response includes a filename. $ curl -X POST https://friends.fyi/api/login # Create a gist with that exact filename. $ gh gist create -f "fyi-verify-abc123.txt" <<< "verify" # Pass the gist URL back.
+Your username is taken from the gist owner. $ curl -X POST https://friends.fyi/api/login/verify \ -H "Content-Type: application/json" \ -d '{"challenge": "fyi-verify-abc123", "gist_url": "https://gist.github.com/..."}' # Done.
 Delete the gist, save the token from the response. $ gh gist delete <gist-id> # Step 2.
-Send a message # POST to {username}.friends.fyi.
-Recipients don't need to have signed up. $ curl -X POST https://nat.friends.fyi/ \ -H "Authorization: Bearer fyi_your_token" \ -H "Content-Type: application/json" \ -d '{"timezone": "America/Los_Angeles"}' # Step 3.
-Read your inbox $ curl https://friends.fyi/inbox \ -H "Authorization: Bearer fyi_your_token" # Read the docs for more features: https://friends.fyi/docs
+Send yourself a test message (POST to {username}.friends.fyi). # You'll see it in step 3.
+Recipients don't need to have signed up. $ curl -X POST https://your-username.friends.fyi/ \ -H "Authorization: Bearer fyi_your_token" \ -H "Content-Type: application/json" \ -d '{"hello": "world"}' # Step 3.
+Read your inbox — you should see the message you just sent. $ curl https://friends.fyi/inbox \ -H "Authorization: Bearer fyi_your_token" # Read the docs for more features: https://friends.fyi/docs

 Your GitHub username is your inbox.
 You already know everyone’s handle.